 In their Washington Post article, Ferraro and Chipman say that this category of disinformation bad actors hasn’t yet materialized in their research, however they make a good case that some governments – particularly autocratic ones – could perpetrate disinformation campaigns against major business in another country in order to help the global interests of companies in their own countries.
 We don’t necessarily agree that these guys represent future threat.
 They’re already active.
-Hackers in Russia, North Korea and others that have attacked companies like SONT and Target are likely authorized by their governments.
+Hackers in Russia, North Korea and others that have attacked companies like SONY and Target are likely authorized by their governments.
 There have been attacks on infrastructure companies and others via ‘Fake News’.
 It’s something to be aware of.

 What Should Companies Do?

 In addition to the tips throughout this post and in the SEC article it links to, here are some ideas for coping with this type of cyber threat.
 Although there are no federal laws specifically designed to punish disinformation fraud, if you can identify a disinformation campaign against your company and its perpetrator you can sometimes rely on existing state and federal laws regarding libel, intellectual property and securities fraud.

 As with all types of cyber threat, preparation and training is the best defense.

 - Have a plan in place to address disinformation attacks.